 how to get better at marketing

 MARKETING!
 YES!!!
 Do we love it?
 Do we hate it?
 If you chose the latter, no one is blaming you.
-Marketing can feel daunting and confusing, but it’s a necessary party of business because it’s what keeps the clients and customers coming in.
-In this post, we’re going to have a friendly little chat about how to get better at marketing AND the 6 excuses that are holding you back!
+Marketing can feel daunting and confusing, but it’s a necessary part of business because it’s what keeps the clients and customers coming in hot.
+In this post, we’re going to have a friendly chat about how to get better at marketing by deciding to drop the 6 cute lil’ limiting beliefs (excuses?) holding you back!

 Vulnerability, though uncomfortable, is crucial in marketing because we have to be relatable to give our ideal clients an opportunity to connect with us.
 Consumers are smart these days!
 They can see through the bullshit.
 They know when they’re being fooled.
 They demand more humanity in business.
 It’s not enough to just be selling anymore – we have to be forming relationships.
 And relationships start with connection.